 At this stage it is unclear when we will be able to resume face to face sessions.
 It looks like it could be quite a while though, perhaps even a couple of months or more.
 Speak to your therapist or get in touch here to talk this through.

 Sessions are the same length as regular sessions, approximately 50 minutes.
 Also 5 mins before and after your session to give yourself the space to really connect with and process afterwards before reconnecting into your daily life.

 The coronavirus crisis is creating uncertain and challenging times for us all.
 Now more than ever we need to look after our mental health.
 We’ve got plenty of evidence-based, practical resources to help you through.
 Visit our Resource portal for helpful tools here.

-Things are changing fast around here, so this page will be updated as more information comes to hand and as new questions arise.
-If we haven’t answered your question here though, get in touch with our Support Team here.
-We’re here to help.
+Things are changing fast, so this page will be updated as more information comes to hand and as new questions arise.
+If we haven’t answered your question here though, get in touch with our Support Team.
+We are here to help.

 If you would like to better understand Telehealth online counselling and discuss your options with your psychologist, please reach out.